joshbegley/nyt-latest/README.md

 `Lawmakers could vote as early as next week on legislation aimed at avoiding another collision like the one that killed 67 people near Reagan National Airport last year.`\
 https://nytimes.com/2026/02/17/us/politics/ntsb-reagan-national-crash-report.html

-**Patriots to make Zak Kuhr defensive coordinator: Source**\
+**Patriots to make Zak Kuhr the full-time defensive coordinator: Source**\
-`Kuhr’s defense was a major reason the Patriots had so much success in the playoffs.`\
+`Kuhr's defense was a major reason the Patriots had so much success in the playoffs, including reaching Super Bowl 60.`\
 https://nytimes.com/athletic/7053990/2026/02/17/patriots-zak-kuhr-defensive-coordinator/

 **Breaking down the chaos after Vinicius Jr alleged he was racially abused in Champions League**\